KBNLresearch/iromlab/doc/userGuide.md

 This allows you to continue a batch that was interrupted with the *Exit* command.

+## startOnFinalize option

+By default, Iromlab will start processing discs shortly after the first disc has been submitted.
+This means that the actual imaging and ripping takes place in parallel to entering the carriers and their associated identifiers or titles.
+It is possible to change this behaviour by setting the value of the *startOnFinalise* option in Iromlab's configuration file to *True* (the default is *False*):

+    <startOnFinalize>False</startOnFinalize>

+If *startOnFinalise* is activated like this,

 ## All discs of a PPN must be in same batch

 All discs that belong to one *PPN* must *always* be in the same batch.
 This is because the batches must be processed into ingest-ready Submission Information Packages (SIPs) further down the processing chain, and all discs that are part of a *PPN* are grouped into one SIP.
 This doesn't work if a *PPN* is spread across multiple batches.